keeperofthenecklace/movieDB/README.md

 When plotting a graph, you need to specify the type of graph and the name you wish to save it.

-In the example below, we graph a Bar Chart and save it as vote_length.
+In the example above, we graph a Bar Chart and save it as vote_length.

 Note: The file is saved as a HTML document in your local directory.